nchaloult/minecraft-server-wrapper/README.md

 - `GET /make-world-backup`: Gracefully shut down the Minecraft server, create a compressed tarball of the `world/` directory, and restart it
 - `GET /stop`: Gracefully shut down the Minecraft server, and stop listening for more incoming HTTP requests

+(A lot of these `GET` APIs aren't exactly RESTful.
+They're more like remote procedure calls, really.
+That's fine with me, I'm not shooting for a great API design with this project.)

 ## A Note about API Abuse and Access Management

 _Wait, can't anyone hit the API endpoints that `mc-server-wrapper` exposes?_